Marathon House: History

 Burmah bought Castrol in 1966; the group was renamed Burmah Castrol.
 (Burmah Castrol moved to Swindon and became part of BP Amoco plc, now BP plc, in 2000).
 In May 1973 British Leyland Motor Corporation took a 20-year lease on the recently vacated Burmah-Castrol House and renamed it "Leyland House".
 The move from the old Leyland Motor Corporation's cramped headquarters, distributed across several buildings in Berkeley Square, took place in September that year.
 However, when Michael Edwardes took over as chairman in 1977 he refused to work there, and off-loaded the building.
 In 1979, British Leyland reassigned the remainder of the lease to Marathon International Petroleum, effectively swapping headquarters with the oil company, and closed its offices in the building.
-It's new, slimmed-down base was in Portman Square, just down the road at the southern end of Gloucester Place.
+Its new, slimmed-down base was in Portman Square, just down the road at the southern end of Gloucester Place.

-Martin's Bank, since subsumed into Barclay's Bank, had a branch on the premises from 1962-1979.
+Martin's Bank, since subsumed into Barclay's Bank, had a branch on the premises from 1962 to 1979.
 The earliest reference to Marathon Oil on site dates from 23 December 1980 (at a post code of NW1 5AT).
 It left in July 1998, after which the building was converted from office use to apartments by Berkeley Homes.

 The design of the building was praised in a parliamentary debate in 1962.
 In 1994 the building was again mentioned in a debate in the House of Commons in a discussion of whether it was right (of English Heritage) to designate it as a listed building—it was contended that listing was a form of sequestration.
 The building was supposedly no longer suitable for modern offices—a proposal to redevelop the site with a 7-storey office building was submitted to Westminster Council in 1996 and was refused planning permission—or perhaps the desire to profit from redeveloping it as a residential building was then irresistible?